madhusudhanraman/madhusudhanraman.github.io/_pages/teaching.md

 ### Quantitative Reasoning and Mathematical Thinking (January – April '26)

-The lectures will be a (very) gentle introduction to some simple ideas in mathematics and their applications.
-We will discuss what mathematics is, when it can be used to deepen our understanding, how one might go about doing so, and what the limitations of such analyses are.
-We also hope, through examples from many subfields within mathematics, to cultivate an appreciation for the elegance, economy, and clarity of mathematical thinking.
-Here are some topics I hope to discuss: the shapes of surfaces and knotted pieces of string; elementary results in the theory of numbers; what proofs are and where definitions come from; wordless or picture-perfect proofs; counting, games, and probabilities; the infinitely big and infinitesimally small in mathematics.
+A (very) gentle introduction to some simple ideas in mathematics and their applications.
+We discussed what mathematics is, when it can be used to deepen our understanding, how one might go about doing so, and what the limitations of such analyses are.
+Through examples from many subfields within mathematics, I tried to cultivate an appreciation for the elegance, economy, and clarity of mathematical thinking.
+Some of the topics I discussed were: the shapes of surfaces and knotted pieces of string; elementary results in the theory of numbers; what proofs are and where definitions come from; wordless or picture-perfect proofs; counting, games, and probabilities; the infinitely big and infinitesimally small in mathematics.
 For more details, please see the [course information sheet](https://drive.google.com/file/d/1NSaY9JVq4UYPRZHypZgkLhHtyhmSE9UK/view?usp=sharing).

 #### Take-Home Assignment

-- Your take-home assignment is available [here](https://drive.google.com/file/d/1PXUNDxSuWDYjfLvnKHZjcRU9KBX9tN8Q/view?usp=sharing).
+- The take-home assignment is available [here](https://drive.google.com/file/d/1PXUNDxSuWDYjfLvnKHZjcRU9KBX9tN8Q/view?usp=sharing).

 #### Assignments